 For this second round, dissolve 1 cup of organic sugar in 1 cup of warm spring (or RO) water.
 Once it cools, add ¾ teaspoon of a dehydrated champagne yeast with characteristics that appeal to you.
 We like yeast that produces fruity aromatics and flavor rather than spicy or neutral, but go for whatever sounds funky and interesting!

-Within a few minutes the yeast and sugar mixture will begin to foam, this means the yeast has re-awakened from their slumber and ready to eat up all the sugars to produce more alcohol.
+Within a few minutes the yeast and sugar mixture will begin to foam, this means the yeast has re-awakened from it’s slumber and ready to eat up all the sugars to produce more alcohol.
 If the yeast does not foam, dump the sugar water into your compost and try again with another packet of yeast.
 Once you’re happy with your active yeast, add the mixture to your gallon of kombucha and sufficiently stir it in.
-Adding dry yeast directly into the fermenter without allowing to rehydrate first tend to die off and not achieve their foothold against the other active bacteria and yeast who already staked their claim in the environment.
+Adding dry yeast directly into the fermenter without allowing it to rehydrate first will cause it to not achieve it’s foothold against the other active bacteria and yeast who already staked their claim in the environment.

 Step 6: Wait for the magic

 This time instead of a cloth cover you’ll want to loosely close the lid over the top.
 The idea is to only allow positive pressure of CO2 to build and escape rather than air entering the vessel.
 Allow an additional 7-14 fermentation days and store somewhere with relatively consistent temperature and low light while the ABV climbs.
 You’ll know it’s working when you see bubbles forming and rising to the surface!